 My secret weapon on these nights is ground beef or shredded chicken.
 Both can be prepared in advance to give you a head start on dinner.
 (More on that below!)

 This Mexican Ground Beef and Rice starts with a great corn fed ground beef, which can be made ahead or cooked with the recipe.
+Also try my Ground Beef Enchiladas or Beef enchilada casserole for more great ground beef recipes!

 It starts on the Farm